Gulf of Panama: Mangroves

 Mangroves are an essential part of the bay ecosystem and habitats.
 These mangroves are crucial to the local bird species' long-term survival, as they provide shelter and nutrients to the local bird species.
 Over 20 species were documented in the bay at over 57 locations, mostly in the Pearl Island region.
 Brown pelicans are the most abundant birds in the bay, with cattle egrets and great egrets also populating a large portion.
-The other most plentiful birds in the bay include: The sooty tern, bridled tern, white ibis, glossy ibis, little blue heron, cocoi heron, bare-throated tiger heron, black-crowned night heron, blue footed booby, brown booby, magnificent frigatebird, great egret, and snowy egret.
+The other most plentiful birds in the bay include the sooty tern, bridled tern, white ibis, glossy ibis, little blue heron, cocoi heron, bare-throated tiger heron, black-crowned night heron, blue footed booby, brown booby, magnificent frigatebird, great egret, and snowy egret.
 The seabirds also are an indicator of the health of the fish, which rely on the nutrient-rich debris of the mangroves to survive.

-Mangroves have also been used by local communities for centuries for their charcoal, long-lasting fuel wood, poles, bark, and are still an important part of the local communities to this day.
-Since the seafood and nutrients are abundant in the waters of the bay, it has been proved an advantageous place to live for thousands of years, dating back to the late Preceramic Period, around 6000 BC.
+Mangroves have also been used by local communities for centuries for their charcoal, long-lasting fuel wood, poles, and bark.
+They are still an important part of the local communities to this day.
+Since the seafood and nutrients are abundant in the waters of the bay, it has been proven an advantageous place to live for thousands of years, dating back to the late Preceramic Period, around 6000 BC.
 A recent discovery of dolphin remains in a Preceramic hunter-gatherer encampment on the Pearl Islands suggests that the ancient inhabitants of the islands did not only hunt small fish, but larger ones such as dolphins and sharks.
-The nutrient-rich water draws a significant amount of fish and sea animals to the Panama Bay, giving the ancient hunter-gatherers a wide variety to choose from.
+The nutrient-rich water draws a significant amount of fish and sea animals to Panama Bay, giving the ancient hunter-gatherers a wide variety to choose from.
 Evidence was found that these inhabitants lived mainly off of fish and turtles in the bay, but dolphins and sharks were also exploited for their meat, bones, and oil.
 One major problem that researchers found was that it is unclear whether the primitive hunter-gatherers systematically hunted the dolphins, or merely herded them towards the islands until they became beached.
 Nonetheless, this is still an important discovery as it is the first Preceramic site identified in the Pearl Islands, as well as the first evidence in Central America that the early inhabitants exploited dolphins for food.

 Environmental concerns

-There has been concern recently relating to the environmental health of the Panama Bay, as industry has grown significantly in the Panama City area in recent years, specifically the oil industry.
-Petroleum is both a major import and export of Panama City, and as such, the concern for oil spills and how they would affect the bay is significant.
+There has been concern recently relating to the environmental health of Panama Bay, as the industry has grown significantly in the Panama City area in recent years, specifically the oil industry.
+Petroleum is both a major import and export of Panama City and as such, the concern for oil spills and how they would affect the bay is significant.
 Another great concern is the destruction and utilization of the mangroves in the bay.
 Both the wildlife in the bay and the human population rely on the mangroves for survival.
-The mangroves in the bay are also not only threatened by siltation by excessive erosion, dam construction, and pesticides from the local farms, but also by the utilization of these mangroves for industrial farming.
+The mangroves in the bay are also not only threatened by siltation by excessive erosion, dam construction, and pesticides from the local farms but also by the utilization of these mangroves for industrial farming.